facebook twitter google youtube linkedin

 Understanding Soil Sensors

 Soil sensors are devices designed to measure various soil properties such as moisture content, temperature, electrical conductivity (EC), pH levels, and nutrient concentrations.
-These sensors provide real-time data, allowing farmers to make informed decisions regarding irrigation, fertilization, and crop management.
+These sensors provide real-time data.
+This helps farmers make better decisions about watering, fertilizing, and caring for crops.

 Types of Soil Sensors:

-3. Soil EC Sensors – Assess soil salinity and nutrient availability, preventing over-fertilization.
+• Soil EC Sensors – Check soil salinity and nutrient levels to avoid using too much fertilizer.

 Key Benefits of Soil Sensors in Agriculture